Carl Tanner

-Biography and career
+Early life and education

 Born into "very modest means," Carl Tanner's earliest exposure to music was in the form of country icons such as John Denver, Willie Nelson, and Roy Clark.
 He began taking violin lessons at the age of 13 and, although he never took the instrument seriously, Tanner claims that this was the start of his love for classical music.
 A neighbor convinced him to try out for the high school chorus after hearing him sing in the shower, and after a year of singing as soloist for the chorus he auditioned for The Madrigals.

 After graduating from Washington-Lee High School in Arlington, Virginia, Tanner attended the Shenandoah Conservatory of Music at Shenandoah University in Winchester, Virginia where in 1985 he earned a Bachelor's degree.

+Career

+Odd jobs and transition

 Upon his return to Arlington he enrolled in the Northern Virginia Trucking Academy and spent the next several years as a big rig truck driver.
 To earn extra money he moonlighted as a modern-day bounty hunter for Arlington-area bail bondsmen.